 Only insects affected the plant species composition at all elevations, and fungi also at the highest elevation.
-The analysis of beta diversity components showed, that all insect-related treatments (P, P+H, I) affect species turnover and dominance structure in a very similar way within elevation, but differently among elevations.
+The analysis of beta diversity components showed that all insect-related treatments (P, P+H, I) affect species turnover and dominance structure in a very similar way within elevation, but differently among elevations.
 At low altitudes, only insects reduced changes in dominance structure of plant communities.
-At the mid altitude insects acted as a filter for species – reduced species turnover and increased dominance shifts, and at the high altitude only increased species turnover.
+At the mid altitude insects acted as a filter for species – reduced species turnover and increased dominance shifts between plots, and at the high altitude only increased species turnover.
 These effects are qualitatively different at each elevation and may be related to the humped-shaped patterns in regional species richness.
 In a rich regional pioneer species pool, the competitive landscape for plants may become more complex.
 In that case it can be more difficult for species-specific natural enemies to accumulate (ref), because the community composition is unpredictable, as may be suggested by high variation in Jaccard similarity at the mid altitude ().
 Assembly analysis confirms higher randomness in plant community composition at the mid altitude.
 Therefore, when species pool of pioneers is smaller, which means a more predictable composition, insects may open up space for new species and increase richness.
 Moreover, insects reduce dissimilarity for highly variable communities.

-The CWM of SLA and WtrC was negatively correlated with species richness, which means that dominant species in more rich communities had lower values of these traits.
+The CWM of SLA and WtrC was negatively correlated with species richness, which means that dominant species in more species rich communities had lower values of these traits.
 This pattern has already been observed for the old growth forest and was attributed to shifts from resource acquisitive to conservative strategies with accumulating species (Zhang et al. 2019).
 This explanation would only be true if in more species rich successional communities trait were shifts were occurring faster than in species poor ones.
 If that is not the case, than resource acquisition (higher SLA and WtrC) would be a better strategy, or it would result from a weaker inter-specific competition at species poor sites.
 Our results, however, show that this relationship is present at all experimental and control plant communities.
 It is also not a result of trait value shifts by individual species.
 This might be caused by an increased competition between plants for some limited resources.

 If traits were better at predicting species success at higher elevations, as predicted in case of weak top-down control, we should see significant correlation between SLA and Log(TotBio) at the control plot and our model fit measure (R2) should increase with the elevation.
 This trend is not present at all ().
 Instead, plants with lower SLA tend to have higher biomass irrespective of the elevation ().